SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 .. x``  Bogus backticks paired with the one above, to fix VIM syntax highlighting.

-..
-XXX TR: Can you backslash-escape a line break in a // style regex?

 Within a regular expression literal, a backslash is understood as a part of that regular expression, not just as an escape character like in string literals.